Incorporating Crowdsourced Annotator Distributions into Ensemble Modeling to Improve Classification Trustworthiness for Ancient Greek Papyri: Numerical Experiments

+Figure \ref{EntVsAnnot} shows two-dimensional histograms of the entropy of the models' output distributions for each image against the number of human annotations each image received.
+The most notable feature of these plots is related to the difference in entropy profiles between the correctly classified and misclassified images.
+For the correctly classified images, we see that the range and mean of entropy values decreases as the annotation count increases.
+On the other hand, for the misclassified images, we see that the range and mean of entropy values does not tend to decrease (or even vary strongly) as annotator count increases.
+The CXE and KNN plots appear to show a very slight instance of this trend while the KLD plot seems to show the opposite (with the mean entropy increasing as annotation count increases).

+These trends are reasonable when considered in conjunction with the law of large numbers.
+One might imagine in the limit of an infinite number of annotations, each image would have an NDA which converges to some distribution, say, $P$.
+Consequently, the entropy $H(P)$ would also converge.
+Also, as discussed above, images which are classified correctly tend to have low entropies.
+Therefore, as the annotation count for a given image (which would be correctly classified) increases, the entropy will tend to converge to a small value (though likely non-zero).
 Concerning plots of the misclassified data, we do not see a consistent trend as we did with the correctly classified data.
 For the KLD-ResNet plots, we see that the entropy tends to take on higher values at higher annotation counts.
 For the CXE-ResNet and KNN plots, it is difficult to discern a clear trend.